 If a person receives treatment for HIV after early diagnosis, they are less likely to develop more severe complications.

 The annual number of new HIV diagnoses has remained stable in recent years in the United States.
-In 2017, a total of
+In 2019,

-A person should never rely on symptoms alone to tell whether they have HIV.
-The only way that a person can know for sure is to undergo testing.
+A person should never rely on symptoms alone to determine whether they have HIV.
+The only way they can know for sure is to undergo testing.

-Early testing can help a person receive effective treatment and prevent transmission to other people.
+Early testing can help someone receive effective treatment and prevent transmission to other people.